 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
 Malicious Flattery is finally disclosed and defeated.
 Two dogs, a little monkey, tom-cat, and parrot populate the room of a rich idler.
 Then to the dismay of the others the tom-cat forgets himself and cajoles the plumage of the parrot.
 Later the tom-cat has to die.
-Etching and engraving.
+Etching with engraving.
 (1744.)
 Inscribed: J El Ridinger inv. fec. et excud., otherwise as above in German, Latin, and French.
-33.4 x 24.6 cm.
+13⅛ × 9¾ in (33.4 × 24.6 cm).

 (Stefan Morét, Ridinger Catalog Darmstadt, 1999, p.
 96).

 Beyond that at the same time also, creating a new image type, leaving behind once more tradition and field.
 For, so Ulrike Bodemann in Metzner-Raabe,

 “ No similarities to fable illustrations known hitherto .

 Enormous image sizes filled almost entirely by the representation of a central factor of the fable tale.
 Surroundings mostly dense, natural wood .”